ARMmbed/mbed-client/porting-guide.md

 You can then give `yotta link-target <targetname>` command to make the globally linked target available when compiling another module.
 After that, give `yotta target <targetname>` command to select your target for the compilation.

-# Step 3: Implementing lwm2m-client-xxx
+# Step 3: Implementing mbed-client-xxx

-First, clone your `lwm2m-client-<your-platform-name>` module and `lwm2m-client` modules from github.
+First, clone your `mbed-client-<your-platform-name>` module and `mbed-client` modules from github.

-The `lwm2m-client-<your-platform-name>` module needs to provide a socket and timer implementation for your target platform.
-The lwm-client-xxx module should include files for the main target, such as `m2mconnectionhandlerimpl`and `m2mtimerimpl` header files.
+The `mbed-client-<your-platform-name>` module needs to provide a socket and timer implementation for your target platform.
+The mbed-client-xxx module should include files `m2mconnectionhandler.h`and `m2mtimer.h` from `mbed-client` and implement corresponding .cpp file, which then points to platform specific private implementations of timer and socket.
+NOTE: Private implementation classes MUST be named to `M2MConnectionHandlerPimpl` and `M2MTimerPimpl`, because of forward declarations!

-An example of lwm2m-client-platform core:
+An example of mbed-client-platform core:
 ```
 |_module.json
 |
-|_lwm2m-client-platform
+|_mbed-client-platform
-|    |_m2mconnectionhandlerimpl.h
+|    |_m2mconnectionhandlerpimpl.h
-|    |_m2mtimerimpl.h
+|    |_m2mtimerpimpl.h
 |
 |_source
-    |_m2mconnectionhandlerimpl.cpp
-    |_m2mtimerimpl.cpp
+    |_m2mconnectionhandler.cpp
+    |_m2mconnectionhandlerpimpl.cpp
+    |_m2mtimer.cpp
+    |_m2mtimerpimpl.cpp
 ```

 To make your module available to other modules that you want to build, you need to give [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link) command to link it into the module where you want to test it out.

-To use your local your in-development lwm2m-client implementation, give the command `yotta link lwm2m-client-xxx` in the main `lwm2m-client` module.
+To use your local your in-development mbed-client implementation, give the command `yotta link mbed-client-xxx` in the main `mbed-client` module.

 ```
-# in lwm2m-client, link your module:
+# in mbed-client, link your module:
 yotta link
 ```

 You can also just commit and push your untested code to github, but it is always a good idea to test before committing.

-Your `lwm2m-client-xxx` module must provide a platform-specific implementation for the lwm2m-client.
-The APIs that needs porting are defined in the `lwm2m-client-linux` module.
+Your `mbed-client-xxx` module must provide a platform-specific implementation for the mbed-client.
+The APIs that needs porting are defined in the `mbed-client-linux` module.
 The header files contain documentation alongside the declaration of each function, where the function is described along with its parameters and return value.

 There are two header files that require porting for your platform:

-1. `m2mconnectionhandlerimpl.h`
+1. `m2mconnectionhandler.h`
-2. `m2mtimerimpl.h`
+2. `m2mtimer.h`

-To see how this is done in Linux, check the `lwm2m-client-linux` module available in this package.
+To see how this is done in Linux, check the `mbed-client-linux` module available in this package.

-## Implementing M2MConnectionHandlerImpl class for your platform
+## Implementing M2MConnectionHandler class for your platform

 ```
 /*
  * Copyright (c) 2015 ARM.
 All rights reserved.
  */
-#ifndef M2M_CONNECTION_HANDLER_IMPL_H__
+#ifndef M2M_CONNECTION_HANDLER_H__
-#define M2M_CONNECTION_HANDLER_IMPL_H__
+#define M2M_CONNECTION_HANDLER_H__

-#include "lwm2m-client/m2mconfig.h"
+#include "mbed-client/m2mconfig.h"
-#include "lwm2m-client/m2minterface.h"
+#include "mbed-client/m2minterface.h"
-#include "lwm2m-client/m2mconnectionobserver.h"
+#include "mbed-client/m2mconnectionobserver.h"
 #include "nsdl-c/sn_nsdl.h"

 /**
  * @brief M2MConnectionHandler.
- * This class handles the socket connection for LWM2M Client
+ * This class handles the socket connection for Mbed Client
  */

-class M2MConnectionHandlerImpl {
+class M2MConnectionHandler {
 public:

     /**
+     * @enum ConnectionError
+     * This enum defines error which can come from
+     * socket read and write operation.
+     */
+    typedef enum {
+        CONNECTION_ERROR_WANTS_READ = -1000,
+        CONNECTION_ERROR_WANTS_WRITE = -1001
+    }ConnectionError;

+public:

+    /**
     * @brief Constructor
     */
-    M2MConnectionHandlerImpl(M2MConnectionObserver &observer,
+    M2MConnectionHandler(M2MConnectionObserver &observer,
+                         M2MConnectionSecurity* sec,
                          M2MInterface::NetworkStack stack);

     /**
     * @brief Destructor
     */
-    ~M2MConnectionHandlerImpl();
+    ~M2MConnectionHandler();

     /**
     * @brief This binds the socket connection.
     * @param listen_port Port to listen for incoming connection.
-    * @return true if successfulelse false.
+    * @return true if successful else false.
     */
     bool bind_connection(const uint16_t listen_port);